RooyyDoe/Insights-about-edo-period-of-Japan/README.md

 ## Assignment

 Create a client-side application in JavaScript which dynamically renders data to views using either a front-end framework or system created by you.
-Reflect on the merits and costs of frameworks together.git
+Reflect on the merits and costs of frameworks together

 ## Installation